Blog · Paris · A Room-by-Room Guide to the Paris Catacombs for Tourists

 Once you’ve gone through this first section of the Catacombs, you’re finally in one of the larger rooms full of arrangements of skulls.
 Intermixed are plaques, tombs, and altars that commemorate the dead.

-Into the Ossuary
+Into the ossuary

 underground crypt in the Paris Catacombs